-Industry Classification - The social and environmental impacts of industries differ.
-Therefore, based on its relevance, each industry analysed is classified in a Sustainability Matrix.

-Depending on this classification, the two dimensions of the ISS-oekom Corporate Rating, the Social Rating and the Environmental Rating, are weighted and the sector-specific minimum requirements for the ISS-oekom Prime Status (Prime threshold) are defined (absolute best-in-class approach).
+NRW.BANK Methodology - Overview Industry Classification - The social and environmental impacts of industries differ.
+Therefore, based on its relevance, each industry analyzed is classified in a Sustainability Matrix.
+Depending on this classification, the two dimensions of the ESG Corporate Rating, the Social Rating and the Environmental Rating, are weighted and the sector-specific minimum requirements for the ISS ESG Prime Status (Prime threshold) are defined (absolute best-in-class approach).